 In 1994, Mr. Corcoran received his Juris Doctor degree from Duquesne University School of Law, where he was a Law Review Recent Decisions Editor.
 He earned a B.A. degree in Psychology and Philosophy from Wilkes University in 1990.

 He is admitted to practice in Pennsylvania and Maryland.
-Mr. Corcoran is licensed to practice before the Supreme Court of Pennsylvania, the United States District Court for the Western District of Pennsylvania, the Supreme Court of Maryland, the United State Courts of Appeal for the Third and Fourth Circuits, and the United States Court of Appeals for the Armed Forces.
+Mr. Corcoran is licensed to practice before the Supreme Court of Pennsylvania, the United States District Court for the Western District of Pennsylvania, the Supreme Court of Maryland, the United States Courts of Appeal for the Third and Fourth Circuits, and the United States Court of Appeals for the Armed Forces.

 Mr. Corcoran is a member of the Allegheny County Bar Association, the American Trial Lawyers Association, and the American Inns of Court.